chimdiadi/mundana-theme-jekyll/_dictionary/four.md

 ---
 layout: post
-title:  "Quick Start Guide"
+title:  "Quick Start Guide Dict"
 author: sal
 categories: [ Jekyll, tutorial ]
 image: assets/images/12.jpg
 date: 2023-07-19
 ---

-If you already have a full Ruby development environment with all headers and RubyGems installed (see Jekyll’s requirements), you can create a new Jekyll site by doing the following:
+If you already have a full Ruby development environment with all headers and RubyGems installed (see Jekyll’s requirements), you can create a new Jekyll site by doing the following: Peter

 ```ruby
 # Install Jekyll and Bundler gems through RubyGems